Planning ahead for the holiday dinner? Make sure not to purchase the ham too soon. Some hams only keep for 3-4 days in the refrigerator.

-Foodborne Pathogens Found in Pork
+Foodborne Pathogens Dangers in Pork

-The foodborne pathogens (organisms in food that can cause disease) that can be found in pork, as well as other meats and poultry, are Trichinella spiralis, Escherichia coli, Salmonella, Staphylococcus aureus, and Listeria monocytogenes.
+The foodborne pathogens (organisms in food that can cause disease) that can be found in pork, as well as other meats and poultry, are: Trichinella spiralis, Escherichia coli, Salmonella, Staphylococcus aureus, and Listeria monocytogenes.

 - Learn about proper hygiene, cross contamination, cold and hot food safety, foodborne pathogens, and best practices to prevent foodborne illness.